5 Huge Health Mistakes I Made On My Healing Journey

 But the truth is many diets, supplements, and even natural healing modalities just suppress symptoms (just like pharmaceutical medication), and very few actually heal.

-So it’s absolutely vital to have somewhat of an understanding as to how something is working within your body.
-Because even so-called natural healing modalities can have unintended consequences that actually cause more harm than good.
+So, it’s absolutely vital to understand how something is working within your body because even so-called natural healing modalities can have unintended consequences that actually cause more harm than good.

 I’ve had to learn this the hard way.